Isidore-Newman-School/Creative-Coding-2017/Git Instructions/3_submitting.md

 git push origin master
 ```

-If everything worked as planned, the online GitHub page should be updated to reflect the changes that you made locally on your computer.
+## If everything worked as planned...
+The online GitHub page should be updated to reflect the changes that you made locally on your computer.

 ---